-Peter’s first book, Beyond Hindu and Muslim: Multiple Identity in Narratives from Village India (Oxford University Press, New York 2000 and New Delhi 2001), ethnographically explored the multiple identities evident in the social memories of residents in some north Indian villages.
-He demonstrated how Hindus and Muslims do not always understand themselves or each other as such but, through the narratives they tell of their past, often share identities as villagers, Biharis, Indians, and cricket teammates, among others.
+Also on India, Peter’s first book, Beyond Hindu and Muslim: Multiple Identity in Narratives from Village India (Oxford University Press), ethnographically explores the multiple identities evident in the social memories of residents in some north Indian villages.
+He demonstrates how Hindus and Muslims do not always understand themselves or each other as such but, through the narratives they tell of their past, often share identities as villagers, Biharis, Indians, and cricket teammates, among others.
 The book challenges the familiar bifurcation of India and its history into mutually exclusive Hindu and Muslim components.

-Turning to the American context, Peter collaborated with his former student Gabriel Greenberg in writing Islamophobia: Making Muslims the Enemy (Rowman and Littlefield, 2007).
+Turning to the American context, Peter has most recently completed American Heretics: Catholics, Jews, Muslims, and the History of Religious Intolerance (Palgrave).
+This book explores various moments of antagonism against various religious groups in the United States and explores the dynamics of both intolerance and pluralism.
+Earlier, Peter collaborated with his former student Gabriel Greenberg in writing Islamophobia: Making Muslims the Enemy (Rowman and Littlefield).
 This volume demonstrates how Americans have had endemic fears about Islam and Muslims since before the nation’s founding.
 Using political cartoons, Peter and Gabriel show that despite the different forms Islamophobia has taken in response to shifting social, political, and economic contexts, stereotyped Muslims have served as a foil used to prove American normality.

 Peter has seldom encountered anything with wings that he hasn’t liked.